RocketDerp/April14_2025/Important/Understanding/Health_Care_Knowledge_Junked.md

 https://old.reddit.com/r/science/comments/1phmymd/insufficient_sleep_associated_with_decreased_life/

 And all the wealth that goes into keep Reddit end-users addicted to content, not sleeping.
-Viego game industry, sports industry, slepless nights from Trump anxiety, Elon Musk Twitter mocking people who sleep, etc. Information oveerload, drowning important stories like this, with addictions to kitten images on /r/All along sidethe Middle East Formula 1 star worship (comedy washing / sports-washing Middle East wealth on Reddit /r/All).
-Constant marketing to make content consumption lifestyle anti-sleep, keeping up with the Jonses on memes in the high-speed media junkie fast lanes.
+Video game industry, sports industry, sleepless nights from Trump anxiety, Elon Musk Twitter mocking people who sleep, etc. Information overload, drowning important stories like this, with addictions to kitten images on /r/All alongside the Middle East Formula 1 star worship (comedy-washing / sports-washing Middle East wealth on Reddit /r/All).
+Constant marketing to make content consumption lifestyle anti-sleep, keeping up with the Joneses on memes in the high-speed media junkie fast lanes.

 &nbsp;